Mediation

 Minneapolis Mediation Lawyer

-Working Toward a Fair & Equitable Divorce Settlement in the Twin Cities
+Experienced Mediation Attorneys Working Toward a Fair & Equitable Divorce Settlement in the Twin Cities, MN

-Brian is also a trained mediator, having completed mediation training through Hamline University in 1996 and more recently, in the summer of 2022 having completed advanced mediation training through the American Academy of Matrimonial Lawyers, who have now certified him as an AAML certified mediator.
+Brian is also a trained mediator, having completed mediation training through Hamline University in 1996 and, more recently, in the summer of 2022, having completed advanced mediation training through the American Academy of Matrimonial Lawyers, which has now certified him as an AAML certified mediator.

 Award-Winning Representation